Help Guide

 Method 2: Get the judgment set aside

-Apply via form N244 if the judgment was wrong or unfair (e.g. you never received the claim, debt already paid, limitation period expired, or fraud).
+Apply via form N244 if the judgment was wrong or unfair (e.g., you never received the claim, you already paid the debt, limitation period expired, or fraud).
 A hearing is usually scheduled.

 Method 3: Consent order